sap-tutorials/Tutorials/tutorials/advanced-sql-migration-tool-ora-hana/advanced-sql-migration-tool-ora-hana.md

     > **IMPORTANT:** windows firewall or antivirus software can prevent the migration tool connecting to the gateway, if you have connectivity issues try stopping/configuring firewall/antivirus

-6. When you execute `extract` option for the first time in a new project folder you will get 2 popup windows to confirm that compliance with 3rd party rights has been verified.
+6. When you execute the `extract` option for the first time in a new project folder you will get 2 popup windows to confirm that compliance with 3rd party rights has been verified.
 When each of those 2 popup windows appears just read and click on **I confirm**, then rerun the command again (you will have to rerun the command twice the first time).

     ![Select Data Source](compliancy-popups.png)